msychalice/leetcode/README.md

 It seems that it can be solved by BFS as well, however the key difference is that the initial state of 72 can be shrinked into samller scale state.

+## 75. Sort Colors
+Similar to #283.\
+Move all the 0 to the front and all the 2 to the end.

 ## 76. Minimum Window Substring
 Sliding window.
 1. Use start and len to store the valid minimum substring.